High CO/H2 ratios supports an exocometary origin for a CO-rich debris disk: Introduction

 Some constraints on the presence of H$_2$ in exocometary belts are present in the literature.
 For example, using \textit{HST} \citet{lecavelier_des_etangs_deficiency_2001} constrained upper limits for the column density of H$_2$ along the line of sight to the edge-on, CO-poor $\beta$ Pictoris disk to be < 0.1 M$_\oplus$ and combined this with a CO column density \citep{roberge_high-resolution_2000} to find a $\frac{\text{CO}}{\text{H}_2}$ ratio lower limit of $6\times 10 ^{-4}$, higher than expected of primordial gas.
 Their conclusion is in agreement with the conclusions of \citet{matra_exocometary_2017} that a primordial origin scenario for the gas in $\beta$ Pictoris is unlikely as there is insufficient H$_2$ present to provide shielding for the lifetime of the system.
-H$_2$ can also be indirectly constrained by gas kinematics/distribution. \citet{fernandez_braking_2005} uses the breaking experienced by ionised metallic gas due to unseen neutral H$_2$ gas to estimate the H$_2$ mass in $\beta$ Pictoris. \citet{hughes_radial_2017} uses the scale height of the gas in 49 Ceti to infer an upper limit for H$_2$, \textit{via} the mean molecular weight of the gas required by models to reproduce the observed scale height for CO.
+H$_2$ can also be indirectly constrained by gas kinematics/distribution. \citet{fernandez_braking_2006} use the breaking experienced by ionised metallic gas due to unseen neutral H$_2$ to conclude that the gas observed in $\beta$ Pictoris is likely secondary and produced in-situ due to evaporation of dust grains in the belt.
+HI Lyman $\alpha$ emission was detected by \citet{wilson_first_2017}, but given that the hydrogen content of the disk is less than solar abundances, the authors conclude the HI likely originates from the dissociation of H$_2$O released by cometary ices rather than H$_2$ originating from the protoplanetary disk. \citet{hughes_radial_2017} use the scale height of the gas in 49 Ceti to infer an upper limit for H$_2$, via the mean molecular weight of the gas required by models to reproduce the observed scale height for CO.
+However, as pointed out by \citet{marino_vertical_2022} this is only valid if the CO scale height traces the scale height of the bulk of the gas, which may not be the case.

 Hot H$_2$ emission has also been detected in systems bearing debris disks such as TWA 7 \citep{flagg_detection_2021} and AU Mic \citep{flagg_mysterious_2022}, where the latter has no evidence for CO \citep{cronin-coltsmann_alma_2023}.
 It is unclear whether this hot H$_2$ could originate from star spots or an inner disk of gas accreting onto the star, unrelated to the outer disks.
 Other works have attempted to detect warm $\text{H}_2$ with Spitzer, but these observations lacked the SNR/sensitivity to confirm or refute a primordial origin scenario \citep[]{chen_dust_2007, kospal_alma_2013}.